-How can tell that toothache or gum bleeding is serious or not?
+How can anyone tell that toothache or gum bleeding is serious or not?
 Those seemingly small dental problems can turn into a nightmare if left untreated.
 That is why it is vital to be vigilant when it comes to your oral health.
 Pay attention to what you may be experiencing to know if you need urgent dental treatment or not.
 Below are five signs that can indicate you need emergency dental services.

 1. Loose teeth